Bipartite Interference and Air Pollution Transport: Estimating Health Effects of Power Plant Interventions: Evaluating the Effectiveness of scrubbers for reducing Medicare IHD Hospitalization

 For reference, we also conduct an analysis using the same model specification as described above, but with ambient \PMTwo as the outcome and the outcome model within subclasses of key-associated propensity scores specified as a normal regression with mean expression analogous to the Poisson regression in Section \ref{sec:model_spec}.
-This analysis can be viewed as a rough validation of the IHD analysis, as the link between power plant pollution and ambient \PMTwo is reasonably well understood, with a clear expectation that scrubbers reduce ambient \PMTwo both locally and at downwind locations.
-This analysis yields estimates of $\hat{\tau} = -0.21 (-0.33, -0.11)$; $\hat{\Delta}(0) = -0.28 (-0.39, -0.19)$; $\hat{\Delta}(1) = -0.22 (-0.43, -0.02)$, with depiction of the dose-response curves between $g$ and $Y(z, g)$ for $z=0,1$ in Figure \ref{fig:drcurves_pm}.
-Thus, the analysis strongly suggests that having a scrubber on the key-associated power plant reduces ambient \PMTwo by approximately 0.2 micrograms per meter cubed ($\frac{\mu g}{m^3}$), with a clear signal that larger rates of upwind scrubbers lead to lower ambient \PMTwo.
-For reference, the federal ambient air quality standard for annual average \PMTwo is 12 $\frac{\mu g}{m^3}$, and a reduction of 0.2 $\frac{\mu g}{m^3}$ attributable to any single source is substantial.
+This analysis can be viewed as a rough validation of some of the modeling infrastructure and assumptions about confounding entailed in the IHD analysis, as the link between power plant pollution and ambient \PMTwo is reasonably well understood, with a clear expectation that scrubbers reduce ambient \PMTwo and the regional nature of power plant pollution suggesting that collections of upwind scrubbers should dictate ambient \PMTwo more so than a scrubber at any single (key-associated) plant.
+This analysis yields estimates of $\hat{\tau} = -0.37 (-0.32, 0.84)$; $\hat{\Delta}(0) = -1.34 (-1.75, -0.99)$; $\hat{\Delta}(1) = -1.16 (-1.63, -0.80)$, with depiction of the dose-response curves between $g$ and $Y(z, g)$ for $z=0,1$ in Figure \ref{fig:drcurves_pm}.
+Thus, the analysis suggests that having a scrubber on the key-associated power plant may reduce ambient \PMTwo (measured in $\frac{\mu g}{m^3}$), with a clear signal that larger rates of upwind scrubbers lead to lower ambient \PMTwo.
+For reference, the federal ambient air quality standard for annual average \PMTwo is 12 $\frac{\mu g}{m^3}$, and a reduction of 0.4 $\frac{\mu g}{m^3}$ attributable to any single source is substantial.
+Estimates that are consistent with expectations given extant knowledge of how power plants contribute to ambient \PMTwo provides some degree of confidence in the modeling approach and the inclusion of important confounders.